medusajs/medusa/docs/content/add-plugins/strapi.md

 :::tip

 It is also recommended to use PostgreSQL for an optimal experience, however, it is not required.
-Learn how to [install](../tutorial/0-set-up-your-development-environment.mdx#postgres) and [configure](../usage/configurations.md#postgresql-configurations) it on your Medusa server.
+Learn how to [install](../tutorial/0-set-up-your-development-environment.mdx#postgres) and [configure](../usage/configurations.md#postgresql-configurations) it on your Medusa backend.

 :::